henzki/react-number-lock/README.md

 ## How to get it running

-Clone the app and run
+Clone the app and run:

 ### npm install